 Why is it important to understand IABs in today’s cybersecurity landscape?

-Recent reporting by Flare shows that IABs are increasingly targeting entities within NATO member states, underscoring brokers’ extensive reach and the consistent potential threat they pose to national security and economic stability.
-While IABs are targeting a range of industries, there’s a clear trend of IABs targeting critical infrastructure as well as state-related industries, like the U.S. Defense Sector.
+Reporting by Flare shows that IABs are increasingly targeting entities within NATO member states, underscoring brokers’ extensive reach and the consistent potential threat they pose to national security and economic stability.
+While IABs are targeting a range of industries, there’s a clear trend of IABs targeting critical infrastructure as well as state-related industries, like the U.S. defense sector.

 How have initial access brokers changed cybercrime?